MycroftAI/documentation/_pages/picroft.md

 deb http://repo.mycroft.ai/repos/apt/debian debian-unstable main
 ```

-You will then need to run `sudo apt-get upgrade && sudo apt-get upgrade` for the change to take effect.
+You will then need to run `sudo apt-get update && sudo apt-get upgrade` for the change to take effect.

 #### Connecting Picroft to a keyboard and monitor